bt3gl/building_blog/content/natas_wargames.md

 ### Level 11: Cookies and XOR Encryption

-This level starts with an input form to set a background color and a message:
+This level starts with an input form to set background color and a message:

 > cookies are protected with XOR encryption